raganwald/javascript-allonge-six/manuscript/markdown/1.ComposingData/data-out-of-functions.md

   //=> 3
 ~~~~~~~~

-A very long time ago, mathematicians like Alonzo Church, Moses Schönfinkel, Alan Turning, and Haskell Curry and asked themselves if we really needed all these features to perform computations.
+A very long time ago, mathematicians like Alonzo Church, Moses Schönfinkel, Alan Turing, and Haskell Curry and asked themselves if we really needed all these features to perform computations.
 They searched for a radically simpler set of tools that could accomplish all of the same things.

 They established that arbitrary computations could be represented a small set of axiomatic components.
 For example, we don't need arrays to represent lists, or even POJOs to represent nodes in a linked list.
 We can model lists just using functions.